 Tip #1: Start with a clear business case or manufacturing problem

-This may seem obvious, but the best manufacturing apps are those built in service of a concrete business or manufacturing outcome.
+This may seem obvious, but the best operations apps are those built in service of a concrete business or manufacturing outcome.
 This means that you shouldn’t necessarily pick the “coolest” app you can think of, or build a complex app connected to every IoT device in your factory.

 Rather, engineers learning to build no code apps should start with a process, metric, or outcome they would like to improve, and then design an app that produce will tangible results.